Autonomous RISs and Oblivious Base Stations: The Observer Effect and its Mitigation: Designing the HRIS Operation

-According to Assumption~\ref{assu:hris-configuration-change}, we consider that the \gls{hris} can change its configuration to help in probing \glspl{ue}.
-For example, the \gls{hris} can scan the environment for \glspl{ue} by changing its configurations, acting as a radar.
-We refer to configurations designed to help to probe as \emph{probe configurations}.
-A probe configuration is assumed to change on a pilot subblock basis by following Assumption \ref{assu:probing-time}.
-From this assumption, we will limit ourselves to the case that a probe configuration codebook is available at the \gls{hris} comprised of $C$ configurations and is denoted as
+Per Assumption~\ref{assu:hris-configuration-change}, we establish that the \gls{hris} can change its configuration to help in probing for \glspl{ue}.
+For example, the \gls{hris} can ``scan'' the surrounding area by changing its configurations to detect signals coming from different directions.
+We refer to these as \emph{probing configurations}.
+Based on Assumption \ref{assu:probing-time}, the \gls{hris} can change probing configurations on a pilot subblock basis.
+Motivated by~\cite{albanese2021marisa,Croisfelt2023}, we will limit ourselves to the case that a \textit{probing configuration codebook} is available at the \gls{hris}, which is comprised of $C$ configurations—one configuration per pilot subblock—and is denoted as

-Below, we provide two alternatives to conduct the \gls{hris} probe for the respective power- and signal-based \gls{hris} hardware architectures.
-The proposed methods design the above codebook in different ways to exploit the peculiarities of each considered \gls{hris} hardware.
+In general, the \gls{hris} must detect the scheduled \glspl{ue} and locally estimate their \gls{csi}.
+However, not all scheduled \glspl{ue} can be served by the \gls{hris}.
+For instance, a \gls{ue} located far from the \gls{hris} may be scheduled yet remain undetectable due to factors such as low received power, which may arise from an inadequate probing design or insufficient probing duration.\footnote{ One could argue that the \gls{bs} can inform the \gls{hris} about scheduled \glspl{ue} through standard control channels.
+However, this does not eliminate the need for probing since a core part of it is to identify the relative positions of the \glspl{ue} at the \gls{hris}.
+Of course, if the \glspl{ue} are static and their channels as well (flat-fading), the \gls{hris} could probe less frequently. }